Jxp3542/Creating-a-Windows-Virtual-Machine/README.md

 <img src="https://i.imgur.com/d6oiorN.png"/>
 </p>

-<h1>osTicket - Prerequisites and Installation</h1>
+<h1></h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial explains how to create a virtual machine in Azure with the Windows Operating System.<br />

 <h2>Video Demonstration</h2>